The technician at her feet looked up. “How does that feel?”

 “That some kind of superstition?” he asked.

 “It’s not superstition.
 It’s science.”

 “Is that right?
-So how does it work?
 Does it apply to pepper too?”

 “Have you ever seen a table with two pepper shakers?”

-Quinn opened his mouth to answer but stopped.
+Quinn opened his mouth to answer but didn’t.
 Although he could imagine the scenario easily, strangely enough, he couldn’t recall ever actually seeing it.
 He studied the table in front of him the way an audience studies a magician after a trick.
-Then he turned his head to the rest of the room.
+Then he turned to examine the rest of the room.